unibas-gravis/scalismo-tutorial/docs/tutorials/tutorial4.md

 val sampleDeformation : DiscreteField[_3D, UnstructuredPointsDomain[_3D], EuclideanVector[_3D]] = faceGP.sample
 ```

-Let's visualize the mean:
+Let's visualize the mean deformation:

 ```scala
 ui.show(sampleGroup, meanDeformation, "meanField")
 ```

-##### Exercise : make everything invisible in the 3D scene, except for "meanField" and "meanFace".
+* Exercise : make everything invisible in the 3D scene, except for "meanField" and "meanFace".
 Now zoom in (right click and drag) on the vector field.
-Where are the tips of the vectors ending?
+Where are the tips of the vectors ending?*

 As you hopefully see, all the tips of the mean deformation vectors end on points of the mean face.